How to Create a Body Confident School Environment

-7 Things Parents can do to Raise Kids with Healthy Body Esteem
+7 Things Parents can do to Raise Kids with Body Confidence

 We live in an appearance-obsessed culture.
 Adolescents consistently list their body image as the #1 concern in their lives.
-We know the distraction of time wasted worrying about our bodies being thin enough or buff enough.
+We know the distraction of time wasted worrying about our bodies.
 As parents, we’d rather they focus on what matters more.

-The 7 Things Parents can do to Raise Daughters with Positive Body Image
+7 Things Parents can do to Raise Daughters with Body Confidence

 In 2018 it is projected that 1 out of every 8 women will be diagnosed with an eating disorder in her lifetime.
-That statistic is staggering; practically no women had eating disorders back in our day.
-Eating disorders are serious mental illnesses around body image and eating that begin with negative body image.
+That statistic is staggering; practically no women had eating disorders 50 years ago.
+Eating disorders are serious mental illnesses around body image and eating that begin with body dissatisfaction.

-We live in a time and place that is brutal on the body esteem of its women.
-Six of every 8 women live with negative body image caused by our diet culture's obsession with being thin at all costs.
-Having a negative body image is normal in today's world.
+We live in a time and place that is brutal on the body confidence of women.
+Six of every 8 women live with body dissatisfaction caused by our diet culture's obsession with being thin at all costs.
+Disliking your own body is normal in today's world.
 But it's not okay.

-What can we do to help our daughters navigate their way through this culture?
-This discussion offers concrete steps for parents and grandparents to help our daughters learn to appreciate their bodies and themselves.
-It is time to make our daughters' mental health around body image and eating a priority in our homes and in our society.
+What can we do to help our daughters navigate their way through our Kardashian Culture?
+This discussion offers concrete steps for parents to help their daughters learn to appreciate their bodies and themselves.

 Diets Don’t Work: Learn to Eat Intuitively

 Everyone knows that diets don’t work.
 We've been trying to manage and control our weight by restricting food for decades.
-Diets and dieting are passé now.
+Diets and dieting are not cool today.
 What do we do instead?
-We listen to our bodies instead of trying to manage or control them.
-This is intuitive eating.
+Today's wisdom asks us to listen to our bodies instead of trying to manage or control them.
+This practice is called intuitive eating.
 Based on the book Intuitive Eating by Evelyn Tribole and Elyse Resch, we explore how to rewire your brain to eat what you want, when you want, by listening to your body signals, not by focusing on someone else's idea of what you should eat.
-By unpacking the way you think about eating, we make 5 small-but-mite mental shifts in your "eating GPS" and move on to bigger and better things in your life than counting calories, carbs or points.
+By unpacking the way you think about eating, we make 5 small-but-mitey mental shifts in your "eating GPS" and move on to bigger and better things in your life than counting calories, carbs or points.

 This crazy world we live in is obsessed with women’s bodies.
 This shows up in an individual woman or girl in the way she feels about her own body, her body image.
 What happened to our generation?
 How is it going for our daughters?
 Why are the stakes so high for our bodies and appearance and what can be done about it for all women of all ages in the culture?
-We discuss how to cultivate a positive body image by taking apart what a positive body image looks like.
-Then, we figure out how to apply our definition of a positive body image to you.
+We discuss how to cultivate body confidence by exploring what that would mean specifically for you.

-We also discuss how diets are passé in today's world.
-We talk about how to listen to our bodies instead of trying to manage or control them.
+We also discuss how diets don't work and we talk about what does!
+We explore how to listen to our bodies instead of trying to manage or control them.
 This is intuitive eating.
 Based on the book Intuitive Eating by Evelyn Tribole and Elyse Resch, we explore how to rewire your brain to eat what you want, when you want, by listening to your body signals, not by focusing on someone else's idea of what you should eat.
-By unpacking the way you think about eating, we make 5 small-but-mite mental shifts in your "eating GPS" and move on to bigger and better things in your life than counting calories, carbs or points.
+By unpacking the way you think about eating, we make 5 small-but-mitey mental shifts in your "eating GPS" and move on to bigger and better things in your life than counting calories, carbs or points.